Weights for relative motives; relation with mixed complexes of sheaves: Preliminaries: relative motives and weight structures

 \item Suppose that $\du\subset \cu$ is a full category of compact objects endowed with bounded a weight structure $w'$.
 Suppose that $\du$ weakly generates $\cu$; let $\cu$ admit arbitrary (small) coproducts.
-Then $w'$ could be extended to a weight structure $w$ for $\cu$.
-Its heart is the big hull of $\hw$ (as defined in Definition \ref{dwstr}(IX)).
+Then $w'$ can be extended to a weight structure $w$ for $\cu$.
+Its heart is the big hull of $\hw'$ (as defined in Definition \ref{dwstr}(IX)).

-\item Let $\du\stackrel{i_*}{\to}\cu\stackrel{j^*}{\to}\eu$ be a part of gluing data.
-This means that $\du,\cu,\eu$ are triangulated categories, $i^*$ and $j^*$ are exact functors; $j^*$ is a localization functor, $i_*$ is an embedding of the categorical kernel of $j^*$ into $\cu$; $i_*$ possesses both a left adjoint $i^*$ and a right adjoint $i^!$ (see Chapter 9 of \cite{neebook}; note that this piece of data extends to data similar to that described in Proposition \ref{pcisdeg}(\ref{iglu})).
+\item Let $\du\stackrel{i_*}{\to}\cu\stackrel{j^*}{\to}\eu$ be a part of a gluing datum.
+This means that $\du,\cu,\eu$ are triangulated categories, $i^*$ and $j^*$ are exact functors; $j^*$ is a localization functor, $i_*$ is an embedding of the categorical kernel of $j^*$ into $\cu$; $i_*$ possesses both a left adjoint $i^*$ and a right adjoint $i^!$ (see Chapter 9 of \cite{neebook}; note that this piece of a datum extends to a datum similar to that described in Proposition \ref{pcisdeg}(\ref{iglu})).